Electric mopeds and scooters have been around for some time now, but there’s still some degree of confusion around whether they’re road legal.

 - If you are 16 or over, you must have a valid provisional driving licence.
 You must also have completed compulsory basic training (CBT) unless you obtained a full driving licence before February 1, 2001.

-- On obtaining your CBT you must display L plates unless you obtained a full driving licence after February 1, 2001.
+- On obtaining your CBT you must display L plates unless you obtained a full driving licence before February 1, 2001.

 - You must apply for vehicle tax, even though there is no cost for this.

 - The vehicle must be type approved, registered with the DVLA and display licence plates.

 - Once the vehicle is three years old, you must obtain an MOT certificate each year.

 - You must have valid insurance to ride on the road, and you must wear a helmet.